Glossary

 Staphylococcus aureus (S. aureus): S. aureus is a type of bacteria, also known as ‘Golden Staph’.
 The S. aureus bacteria are frequently found on the skin or in the nose of many individuals and are commonly spread from person to person in the community.
 In this form, they are usually harmless and most people are unaware that they are carrying these bacteria.
 S. aureus bacteria can also cause an infection of the bloodstream after a patient receives medical care or treatment in hospital.
 Contracting an S. aureus bloodstream infection while in hospital can be serious and can result in death.

 Stay: A period of care in a hospital.
-For reporting on this website, the term ‘stay’ is synonymous with an ‘episode of care’.
-This website reports stays or episodes of care that have ended, so the number of stays or episodes of care equals the number of separations.
+For reporting on this website, the term ‘stay’ is synonymous with an ‘episode of admitted patient care’.

-Student nurses: Persons employed by the establishment currently studying in years 1 to 3 of a 3-year certificate course.
+Student nurses: Persons employed by the establishment currently studying in years one to three of a three-year certificate course.
 This includes any person commencing or undertaking a three-year course of training leading to registration as a nurse by the national registration board.
 This includes full-time general student nurse and specialist student nurse, such as mental deficiency nurse, but excludes practising nurses enrolled in post-basic training courses.
 METEOR identifier: 620091.

-Superannuation employer contributions: Contributions paid on behalf of establishment employees by the establishment to a superannuation fund providing retirement and related benefits to establishment employees.
-METEOR identifier: 542106.
+Superannuation employer contributions: Contributions paid on behalf of establishment employees, by the establishment or a central administration such as a state health authority, to a superannuation fund providing retirement and related benefits to establishment employees.
+METEOR identifier: 722672.

 Surgery: A physical medical intervention, often called an operation, to treat or investigate a disease or injury that is listed in the surgical operations section of the Medicare Benefits Schedule, excluding specific procedures frequently done by non-surgical clinicians.
-METeOR id: 604410.
+METEOR identifier: 732440.

 Surgery (outpatient clinic): Hospital facility for non-admitted patients providing specific procedures for the treatment or investigation of disease or injury.